ManimCommunity/manim/docs/source/installation.rst

 Verifying installation
 **********************
 Please proceed to our :doc:`quickstart guide <tutorials/quickstart>` to run a simple file to test your installation.
-If it did not work, please refer to our :doc:`troubleshootinig guide <installation/troubleshooting>` for help.
+If it did not work, please refer to our :doc:`troubleshooting guide <installation/troubleshooting>` for help.